Digital care & cruelty

 Joanna ReddenJoanna Redden is the co-founder of the Data Justice Lab and assistant professor in the Faculty of Information and Media Studies at The University of Western Ontario.
 Her research focuses on algorithmic governance, particularly how government bodies are making use of changing data systems, and the social justice implications of these changes.
 This work has involved mapping and assessing government uses of data systems as well as documenting data harms and learning from those trying to redress these harms in policy, community and activist contexts.
 Joanna’s work has been published in such journals as the Canadian Journal of Communication; Policy Studies; Information, Communication and Society; and Scientific American.
 She has previously held fellowships at the Infoscape Centre for the Study of Social Media at Metropolitan Toronto University, and the Goldsmiths Leverhulme Media Research Centre.

-Back to top | Webinar video | Summary report |Biographies | Resources
+Back to top | Webinar video | Summary | Biographies | Resources

 Resources